ggambini/synchro_sympa/README.md

 wget https://\<sympa_url\>/wws/dump/\<my_list\>/light -O /tmp/test

-On sympa server side, you need to allow PHP node's subnet :
+On sympa server side, You need to allow owner to make subscribe/unsubscrive without auth and you need to allow PHP node's subnet :

 match([remote_addr],/\<php-node_subnet\>/)    smtp,smime,md5  -> do_it

+Lock file location and log file location must be on a shared filesystem if you want cron's redundancy.

 ## License and Author